 - Some of our favorite field trips: A ton of alpaca shows around the state and region; the Wolf Sanctuary of PA; the Lehigh Valley Zoo; Reptiland; Lake Tobias; OdySea Aquarium in Phoenix, AZ; Bearizona, also in Arizona; more butterfly experiences in multiple states than most people can imagine; local pet stores; hikes at our county parks… the list goes on for quite a while.

 - Ashar’s biggest exploration in the area of animal science her junior and senior years was alpaca genetics – which led to a lot of human biology discussion as well.
 She spent hours digging up the colors of the alpacas at the farm we work on, and their parents’ colors, and exploring the ins and outs of heredity, which are apparently much more complex in camelids than they are in humans.

 Course description: Basic concepts of disease and health, including current events and issues in health

-- You’ll like this one: I started a master’s degree in a public health field, and Sarah was always asking me what I was studying or reading about or writing about.
+- You’ll like this one: I started a master’s degree in a public health field, and Ashar was always asking me what I was studying or reading about or writing about.
 Guess what that turned into?

 - Besides the things we talked about specifically based on my studies, and the lecture videos of mine she watched, we also watched a bunch of movies about health issues – think Outbreak, etc.